-Scoliosis — curvature of the spine — is not uncommon, affecting six to nine million Americans.
-It is most often diagnosed between the ages of 10 and 15.
-When scoliosis develops in the first few years of life — so-called "early-onset scoliosis" (EOS) — prompt and appropriate treatment is critical to ensure that affected children can breathe effectively and have a good quality of life.
+Scoliosis is not uncommon, affecting six to nine million Americans.
+Most often diagnosed between the ages of 10 and 15, scoliosis develops in the first few years of life, so prompt and appropriate treatment is critical to ensure that affected children can breathe effectively and have a good quality of life.
 Read more.